Spicy Shredded Squid Side Dish

 There was one lunchbox dish that my mother often made.
 It was the spicy shredded squid side dish.
 Chewy with slightly sweet and spicy seasoning, it was one my absolute favorite.

-The shredded squid is called “jinmichae (진미채)”.
+These dried shredded squid strips are called “jinmichae (진미채) or ojinguh-chae (오징어채)”.
 You can find it in a Korean grocery store.
 Some people like to eat the way it is right out of the package.
-My daughter loves to eat it as a snack.
-Quite tasty.
+My daughter loves to eat it as a snack – quite tasty.

 It is super easy to make and you can store this side dish in the fridge quite a long time, about 2 weeks.